 To our knowledge this is the first study to trial a primary-care based supportive care intervention for prostate cancer survivors in the UK.
 We have shown that our relatively brief intervention can be successfully delivered by nurses in primary care, and that it is acceptable to, and valued by, men.
 Whilst the qualitative evaluation clearly suggested that men gained a range of positive outcomes from the intervention, the benefits were less clear from analysis of the patient reported outcome measures used in the study, and although not powered to detect differences, it is possible that the intervention was not effective.

 Although men reported reduced levels of unmet needs and improved self-efficacy, we did not observe any between-group differences in prostate-related quality of life or psychological well-being.
 As already highlighted, this pilot study was not powered to detect statistically significant differences and therefore it is unclear whether the observed differences would be significant if a larger study was conducted.
-It is, however, encouraging that the intervention appeared to improve men’s confidence in their ability to keep any symptoms or other health problems from interfering with the things they wanted to do, and in contacting health professionals about any problems, which was, in turn, reflected in the increase in GP consultations reported by the intervention group.

-Resource use varied between the trial groups, as did the type of resources utilised.
+It is, however, encouraging that the intervention appeared to improve men’s confidence in their ability to keep any symptoms or other health problems from interfering with the things they wanted to do, and also appeared to improve men’s confidence in contacting their doctor about any cancer-related problems.Resource use varied between the trial groups, as did the type of resources utilised.
 Patients receiving the intervention reported a higher number of primary care visits while the control group reported a higher number of secondary care visits.
 We also found indications of a possible redistribution of resource use with men in the intervention group more likely to consult their GP regarding side-effects of treatment, whereas men in the control group were more likely to discuss PSA results and the implications of tumour growth with their hospital consultant.
 Given that secondary care services have a higher cost implication than services delivered in the community, the economic impact of the redistribution of care to a primary setting may be substantial.
 Cost-effectiveness has been reported elsewhere (Burns et al., 2017), and concluded that the intervention could potentially be cost-effective based on the evidence assessed at the pilot stage.
 An Australian trial which evaluated a shared care model of post-treatment follow-up found that the shared care model cost less to deliver and outcomes were similar (Emery et al., 2017).